bakkenbaeck/iOS-handbook/COMMUNICATION.md

 - **When writing short replies**
 When you write a reply of less than ~5 words, have an alarm bell in the back of your head 🔔.
 Is it just tacit agreement?
 Then it’s probably fine!
 “Great job”, “Couldn’t have put it better”,  “toats awesome!” are all fine.
 In every other case though: 🚨!

 It good practice to elaborate.
 It may seem inefficient to be so verbose in our replies, but it will avoid misunderstandings, which can result in way greater inefficiency.
-Avoid being pennywise, pound foolish.

 ## Criticising or asking questions
 Start by repeating **what** you are replying to in your own words.
 This forces you to indulge yourself into the perspective of the other, which creates a greater understanding of the issue both for yourself and the other when reading your reply.